tlaundal/dmcb/README.md

 Configure your webserver with either the `dmcb.wsgi` or `dmcb.cgi` file.
 Some info may be found here: http://flask.pocoo.org/docs/deploying/.

-If you are only going to test this for yourself, you may just do: python dmcb.py
+If you are only going to test this for yourself, you may just do: `python start.py`

 ### Usage
 Banners are available with the following URL schema: